transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

       ```
       {: codeblock}

-    - Delete all the replica sets except for the latest one.
+  2. Delete all the replica sets except for the latest one.
       ```
       kubectl delete replicaset -n kube-system <replicaset-name>
       ```
       {: codeblock}

     Based on the example shown, you need to delete the extra replica sets as follows:
       ```
       kubectl delete replicaset -n kube-system public-x-alb1-59db7dbfb4
       kubectl delete replicaset -n kube-system public-x-alb1-d856b94c4
       ```
       {: codeblock}

-    - Get the list of replica set again to ensure there is only one remaining.
+  3. Get the list of replica set again to ensure that there is only one remaining.
       ```
       kubectl get replicaset -n kube-system | grep <ALB-name>
       ```
       {: codeblock}

     Referring to the example, the result will display as follows:
       ```
       public-x-alb1-6486c45c96   2         2         2       3d17h
       ```
       {: codeblock}

-## Why are my console actions failing in my Chrome browser Version 77.0.3865.90 (Official Build) (64-bit)?
+## Why is my console actions failing in my Chrome browser Version 77.0.3865.90 (Official Build) (64-bit)?
 {: #ibp-v2-troubleshooting-chrome-v77}
 {: troubleshoot}